When voting closes

 Elected members start date

-Elected members take office the day after the results are officially declared on Friday 17 October 2025.
+Elected members take office the day after the results are officially declared.

 They can start to perform their duties after they have been sworn in and completed their declaration at their inauguration.

-Each of the 21 local boards will hold a separate inauguration ceremony to take place between late October and early November 2025.
+Each of the 21 local boards will hold a separate inauguration ceremony.